 Later on, when English settlers came to America, they were amazed to find the same birds running wild and free, and tasting really good thanks to their natural diet of chestnuts, beechnuts, walnuts, and other native mast.
 That is probably one of the reasons Ben Franklin wanted the turkey to serve as our national emblem—it’s a beautiful, genuinely American bird that tastes wonderful and had enormous economic value for the colonists.

 The Wild Turkey is one of just two species of turkey in the world.
 The other is the Ocellated Turkey (Meleagris ocellata) of Mexico and Central America.
-This turkey is has iridescent plumage of blue, green, and bronze, and a featherless powder-blue head speckled with red and orange fleshy nodules.
+This turkey has iridescent plumage of blue, green, and bronze, and a featherless powder-blue head speckled with red and orange fleshy nodules.
 Males possess a unique cap-like crown that enlarges during breeding season.
 They make a whistling noise instead of the clucks and gobbles of the Wild Turkey.
+Read more at our Wild Turkey page.

 All About Birds is a free resource